Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 \emph{Maximum likelihood estimate:} Formulating the MLE of $\gamma$ from a full scan of TRM data, $\{ (\mtilde_k,\{\xtilde_{i,k}\}_{i=1}^{\mtilde_k}) \}_{k=0}^{\ell-1}$, where $k$ indexes the scan location, is a matter of collecting the likelihood expressions from earlier sections.
 For any candidate edge location $\gamma$ and each horizontal raster scan location $k$, \eqref{eq:mixing-q} provides the corresponding mixing parameter $q_k$.
 The likelihood of observing $\mtilde_k$ is given by the Poisson distribution with parameter $\lambda \rho_k$, where $\rho_k$ is given by \eqref{eq:rho-mixture}; and the likelihood for each $\xtilde_{i,k}$ is given by \eqref{eq:ztpm}.
 Combining these over all $\ell$ raster scan positions gives the likelihood of the full data set,

 where $\rho_k$ and $q_k$ are functions of $\gamma$, $k$, $\eta_1$, $\eta_2$, and $\beamSigma$.
 Maximizing this scalar function of $\gamma$ gives the MLE:

-\emph{Mismatched MLE:} To isolate the effect of the mixture model from the effect of TRM, we also consider an estimator that maximizes the likelihood for Poisson-distributed data; i.e., the estimator uses the conventional convolutional model for the beam cross-section rather than the mixture model.
-As above, for any candidate edge location $\gamma$ and each horizontal raster scan location $k$, we have a corresponding parameter $q_k$.
-This implies a mean $\mu_k$ given by \eqref{eq:mixture-mean-two-component}, and each SE count distribution $X_{i,k}$ is assumed to be $\Poisson(\mu_k)$ as in \eqref{eq:Xconv-distribution-two-valued}.
+\emph{Mismatched MLE:} To isolate the effect of the mixture model from the effect of TRM, we also consider an estimator that maximizes the likelihood for Poisson-distributed data; i.e., the estimator treats the effect of the beam cross-section as a convolution.
+As above, for any candidate edge location $\gamma$ and each horizontal raster scan location $k$, we have a corresponding parameter $q_k$ from \eqref{eq:mixing-q}.
+This implies a mean $\mu_k$ given by \eqref{eq:mixture-mean-two-component}, and each SE count distribution $X_{i,k}$ is assumed to be $\Poisson(\mu_k)$.
 Differing from above, the thinning parameter in the distribution of $\Mtilde$ is $\rho_k' = 1-e^{-\mu_k}$.
 Also differing from above, each $\Xtilde_{i,k}$ has a zero-truncated Poisson distribution with parameter $\mu_k$, $\ZTPoisson(\mu_k)$.
 Combining the likelihoods over the scan positions gives